Skip to content

 Array Handling Modes

 Arrays present a challenge for patch-based state tracking.
-Helix supports two modes:
+ImmerStateTracker supports two modes controlled by arrayDeltaMode: boolean (default false):

 typescript